borisdayma/docs/docs/sweep.md

 ranges and the search strategy.
 3. Initialize your sweep, which gives you a SWEEP_ID and a url to track all of your runs.
-4. Run wandb agent, which will get a set of parameter names and arguments from the wandb server and then run your training script with the parameters as arguments.
+4. Run one or more wandb agents, which will get a set of parameter names and arguments from the wandb server and then run your training script with the parameters as arguments.
 You can run as many agents as you like.